dk14/wolfram-mega/docs/matching.md

 For public networks - PoW is unavoidable, regardless of type of messaging.
 Mega, however provides random evictions, which combined with `powThreshold = 0`, effectively allow to allocate `randomEvictionRate` percentage of the pool to messages without PoW.

 This can be used as a fast relay for broadcasting offer negotiation messages, akin to how bitcoin transactions broadcasted. `powThreshold` can be fine-tuned manually in order to avoid spam and propagate necessary messages faster.
-Simillarly to Nano, PoW-load on traders can be minimized.
+Simillarly to Nano, PoW-load on participants can be minimized.

 Matching can have separate public network (different seedlist) in order to facilitate high order throughtput.